 - U.S. employees spend an average of 2.8 hours per week dealing with conflict, which adds up to the equivalent of 385 million working days a year across the country.
 In Ireland and Germany, people spend 3.3 hours a week on dealing with workplace conflict.

 - Personality clashes and ego battles are the leading cause of workplace conflict internationally (49%).
+Personality clashes contribute to only 13% of conflicts in NZ workplaces.

 Research has shown that most people, be they managers or employees, avoid conflict and then, when it arises, respond by disengaging.
 It’s an understandable reaction, and may be useful if the issue is trivial and will probably resolve itself on its own, but in most cases it’s the opposite of what the business needs.